LISE++

 1. General description

-yield of fragments produced and collected in a zero degree achromatic spectrometer.
+LISE is a program for calculating the transmission and yield of fragments produced and collected in a zero-degree achromatic spectrometer.

 2. List of features